Kāpiti Line: Extension to Ōtaki

 Further extension of the electrification 15 km north from Waikanae to Ōtaki remains a possibility.
 The two over bridges of the Peka Peka to Otaki expressway which opened in 2022 were designed to allow for a future double track line.
-A group known as "Save Kapiti" is actively campaigning for the extension.
+A group known as "Save Kapiti" is actively campaigning for the extension as of 2011.
 The Otaki Community Board also supports the extension of electrification.
 Provision has been made during road earthworks north of Waikanae for a future crossing loop between Peka Peka and Ōtaki.
 In 2012 the Greater Wellington Regional Council investigated extension of the electrification with Matangi trains north of Waikanae to Ōtaki (estimated cost $30 million for the Ōtaki project) and north of Upper Hutt to a new station at Timberlea.

 In March 2014, the GWRC said that electrification to Ōtaki was estimated to cost $115 million to $135 million and was too costly for the number of new passengers it would attract (approximately 250 new passengers).
 Because the trip would take over an hour, new trains with toilets would be required.
 As an alternative to electrification, it was suggested that diesel multiple units could be used on services north of Waikanae.
 This could be a "final nail in the coffin" for the under-threat Capital Connection service from Wellington to Palmerston North, which also stops at Ōtaki.
-During the 2017 general election, the Green Party proposed extending electrification to Ōtaki as an alternative to the Northern Corridor extension from Pekapeka.
+During the 2017 general election, the Green Party proposed extending electrification to Ōtaki as an alternative to the Northern Corridor extension from Peka Peka.

 In the lead up to the local authority elections of 2019, candidate for Mayor of the Kāpiti Coast District, Gwynn Compton, started a petition to extend electrification to Ōtaki.

 During the 2020 general election the National Party announced that National would extend the electric commuter rail service to Ōtaki and fast-track a four-lane expressway from Ōtaki to Levin.

 A business case for extending the line further to Levin has been pushed for by transport minister Michael Wood in 2022, adding an extra 35 km to the line, going past Ōtaki and possibly including Te Horo and Manakau.